top of page

 Before we got to what the bounce rate means for your website, let's start with what the bounce rate even is.
 When a visitor bounces, it means that they only visited one page, but they also didn't interact with the page (for example, played a video or downloaded a file).
 You can find the average bounce rate for your website in the analytics dashboard (unless you have removed that widget), but also in your visitor overview.
 You find the bounce rate for paths or specifics pages

-Tips when categorizing comments
+Tips when categorizing text answers

 Bounce, exits, and average visit time